alinnman/celestial-navigation/APPDOC.md

 your own choice.
 Just paste the contents into a suitable document in another app, and save.

 When you press the button <tt><b>"Paste Config"</b></tt> you can transfer back a saved configuration from another app through the clipboard.
-If the clipboard does not contain a valid configuration you will hear an error sound.
+If the clipboard does not contain a valid configuration you will hear an error sound, and the paste operation will be aborted.

 ## Workflow Tips<a name="workflow"></a>